BakingQueen74

 Variations

-Fruit boost: fold in chopped pineapple or berries to the batter for a fruitier version.
+• Fruit: fold chopped pineapple or berries into the batter for a fruitier version.

-Coconut milk swap: substitute part of the milk with coconut milk for richer flavour.
+• Coconut milk: swap part of the milk for coconut milk for richer flavour.

 Storage and Freezing